jamesisonfire21-glitch/luminaria-koreader-plugin/README.md

    - `main.lua`
    - `_meta.lua`

-2. **Connect your Kobo** to your computer via USB
+2. **Connect your Device** to your computer via USB

 3. **Create the plugin folder**
-   Navigate to `koreader/plugins/` on your Kobo and create a new folder named:
+   Navigate to `koreader/plugins/` on your device and create a new folder named:
    ```
    luminaria.koplugin
    ```

 4. **Copy both files** into the `luminaria.koplugin` folder

-5. **Safely eject** your Kobo and restart KOReader fully (hold power → restart)
+5. **Safely eject** your device and restart KOReader fully (hold power → restart)

 6. **Enable the plugin** — go to:
    ```